Category Archives: Whisky

 The geese were removed from Dumbarton in 2012.

-Ballantine’s was the second highest-selling Scotch whisky in the world after Johnnie Walker as of 2021.
+Ballantine’s was the second highest-selling Scotch whisky in the world after Johnnie Walker in 2021.

 Notes